 You lose the edge cases.
 Problem definition is where edge cases surface.
 When you skip it, edge cases get discovered in production—by users, not by the team.
 An AI agent asked to "add a checkout flow" will build the happy path beautifully.
 It won't add rate limiting, handle expired sessions, or account for the payment provider's webhook failures—because those constraints weren't in the prompt, and they only emerge when you design the problem before designing the solution.

-You lose cross-functional alignment.
-A PM, a designer, and an engineer all have different mental models of "improve checkout UX."
-Without a structured artifact that forces them to reconcile those models, each person optimizes for their own interpretation.
-The designer creates a beautiful flow.
-The engineer optimizes for performance.
-The PM wanted conversion rate improvement.
+You lose alignment—and the ability to verify.
+A PM, a designer, and an engineer each carry a different mental model of "improve checkout UX."
+Without an artifact that forces them to reconcile, each optimizes for their own reading: the designer ships a beautiful flow, the engineer ships performance, the PM wanted conversion.
 All three ship something.
-None of them ship the same thing.
+None ship the same thing.
+And because nobody specified what success looked like, nobody can say afterward whether it worked—so the team finds a metric trending the right way and declares victory while the friction that started the whole thing sits untouched.

 Culture Alone Won't Fix This